pingcap/tiflow/docs/distributed-scheduling.md

 In other words, the liveness guarantee says that *the cluster does not deadlock itself, and when everything is running and network is working, the cluster eventually works as a whole*.

-We will be focusing on *safety* here because it is more tricky to detect.
+We will be focusing on *safety* here because it is more difficult to detect.

 ### Owner switches

-- For *No Double Write* to be violated, the new owner must assigns a table again when the table is still running.
-But since the new owner will only assign table when all captures registered to Etcd at some point (*T0*) have all sent *Sync* to the new owner, the owner cannot reassign a table already running on any of these captures.
-The only possibility for *No Double Write* to be violated is for the capture to be running at some point *T1* after *T0*, but this would imply that the capture has gone online after the new owner is elected, and since the new owner cannot reassign a table, the must have been an old owner who has assigned the table.
+- For *No Double Write* to be violated, the new owner must not assign a table again when the table is still running.
+But since the new owner will only assign tables when the captures registered to Etcd at some point (*T0*) have all sent *Sync* to the new owner, the owner cannot reassign a table already running on any of these captures.
+To see the impossibility, we know the only possibility for *No Double Write* to be violated is for a processor to be running at some point *T1* after *T0*, but this would imply that the capture has gone online after the new owner is elected, and since the new owner cannot reassign a table, it must have been an old owner who has assigned the table.
 But since *EtcdWorker* does not allow the old owner to receive new capture information after the new owner gets elected, it is an impossibility.
 - *No Lost Table* is guaranteed because the owner will advance the watermarks only if all captures have sent *Sync* and sent their respective watermarks.

 ### Processor restarts